mjendza/terraform-provider-verifiedid/docs/resources/resource.md

 - `api_version` (String) The API version of the data source.
 The allowed values are `v1.0` and `beta`.
 Defaults to `v1.0`.
 - `body` (Dynamic) A dynamic attribute that contains the request body.
+- `create_query_parameters` (Map of List of String) A mapping of query parameters to be sent with the create request.
+- `delete_query_parameters` (Map of List of String) A mapping of query parameters to be sent with the delete request.
+- `read_query_parameters` (Map of List of String) A mapping of query parameters to be sent with the read request.
 - `response_export_values` (Map of String) A map where the key is the name for the result and the value is a JMESPath query string to filter the response.
 Here's an example.
 If it sets to `{"all" = "@", "app_id" = "appId"}`, it will set the following HCL object to the computed property output.

 	```text